 With each passing day, we are moving one step closer to the GST regime.
-The GST Bill has been approved by the President, and the GST Council is in the process of forming the rules.
+The four GST Bills (CGST, UTGST, IGST and Compensation bill) have been passed by Lok Sabha and Rajya Sabha and are approved by the President.
 As businesses begin their preparation towards the new taxation system, obtaining your GST registration is the first step in GST transition process.

 Liability for Registration in GST

 Special category states (Arunachal Pradesh, Assam, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura, Himachal Pradesh and Uttarakhand)